andrewjjeon/andrewjjeon.github.io/_pages/travel.md

 </div>

-  Seattle (+ metro area) is a gorgeous, melancholic, and productive city.
+  Seattle (+ metro area) is a gorgeous, productive city that can have melancholic tones at times.
 There are so many amazing hikes, lakes, snowsports, watersports, outdoor activities etc within a 1-2 hour radius of Seattle.
 The cityscape at night is also beautiful.
 The summers are short, the rest of the year is gray with a constant drizzle.
 Seattle is a highly productive city, most obviously in tech with titans Microsoft and Amazon being headquartered in it.
 There is also strong presence in Science and research through the University of Washington and related research institutes.
 This attracts many engineers, scientists, and career-focused individuals.
-This abundance of career-focused individuals combined with the Seattle Freeze could be why the city punches above its weight economically, but reports [high levels of depression](https://www.seattletimes.com/seattle-news/data/seattle-still-the-nations-saddest-large-metro-area-survey-shows/).
+Consequentially, the city punches above its weight economically and has been reporting some of the [highest growth rates in the nation](https://www.seattletimes.com/seattle-news/politics/seattles-era-defining-prosperity-bomb-is-still-going-off/?utm_medium=social&utm_campaign=owned_echobox_f&utm_source=Facebook#Echobox=1734536722) over the last few years This abundance of career-focused individuals with little time and energy for other things, combined with the Seattle Freeze could be why the city reports [high levels of depression](https://www.seattletimes.com/seattle-news/data/seattle-still-the-nations-saddest-large-metro-area-survey-shows/).

 Portland